mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 ### Implementations

 Before, we found an optimal threshold at -0.25 by simply looking at the CCD chart.
 But eyeballing a graph is not reliable and becomes difficult if we move away from the simple case of equal priors and costs set to 1.
-Let's write a procedure, first using log-likelihood ratios, then using cumulative error propabilities Pmiss and Pfa.
+Let's write a procedure, first using log-likelihood ratios, then using cumulative error probabilities, Pmiss and Pfa.
 The latter approach provides not only an optimal cut-off $\text{c}$ but also the corresponding expected risk at that threshold.
 The last section simulates hundreds of end-to-end applications to validate the estimated average risk.
 I find simulation to be helpful to take a step back and see the full deployment process.

-We will use the following application type
+We will use the application type as a practical example
 ```scala
 val pa = AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)
 ````